-- Subd.
-(1) This Personnel Policies and Procedures Manual was approved by the County Board of Commissioners at a regular board meeting on July 28, 2015, or on the revised date that appears on the policy.
-Any changes in the content of the Personnel Policies and Procedures Manual must be approved by the Board of County Commissioners. - Subd.
+Subd.
+(1) This Personnel Policies and Procedures Manual was approved by the County Board of Commissioners at a regular board meeting on December 18, 2018, with revisions to be effective on January 1, 2019, Any changes in the content of the Personnel Policies and Procedures Manual must be approved by the Board of County Commissioners.

+Subd.
 (2) Upon approval by the County Board, this Personnel Policies and Procedures Manual shall supersede all existing policies or rules that in any way conflict with these Personnel Policies and Procedures.
-The 2015 Non-union Compensation Guidelines shall become null and void and are also superseded by this policy update. - Subd.
+The 2015 Non-union Compensation Guidelines shall become null and void and are also superseded by this policy update.

+Subd.
 (3) To the extent that federal or state statutes or regulations change, this Personnel Policies and Procedures Manual shall be construed as consistent with those changes.